Cybersecurity Checklist

 • Do your customers ever ask about your company’s cybersecurity practices or include it in vendor surveys?
 Are you required to meet any laws, regulations, or standards related to cybersecurity (e.g. PCI, DFARS/CMMC, HIPPA, GDPR, or others)?

-• Have you been turned down by an insurance company for a cyber policy?
+• Did an insurance company turn you down for a cyber policy?

 • Do employees work at home using their home networks and personal devices?

-• Have you faced a cyberattack in the past year, such as ransomware, computer virus, denial-of-service (DOS) attack, identity theft, or breach?
+• Have you experienced a cyberattack in the past year?
+This could include ransomware, a computer virus, a denial-of-service (DOS) attack, identity theft, or a data breach.

 If the answer to any of the above is “yes,” you have a compelling need for cybersecurity.
 Failure to comply with cybersecurity regulations can result in lost contracts and costly fines.
-The rise of remote working also increases the need for cybersecurity: the more devices and networks your company uses, the higher the risk.
+The rise of remote work increases the need for cybersecurity.
+The more devices and networks your company uses, the greater the risk.

 Many business owners are not sure how much importance to place on cyber protections.